beemojs/dev/packages/babel-preset/README.md

 - Enables the `typescript` preset by default.
 TypeScript everywhere!
 - Enables native `async`/`await` and avoids Regenerator.
 - Enables `export` default and namespace from syntax.
-- Supports the `react` preset and both its JSX runtimes.
+- Supports the `react` preset and both JSX runtimes.
 - Converts `__DEV__` conditionals to `process.env` checks.

 ## Options